Consent Order vs Binding Financial Agreement

 - Full Disclosure: Both processes require full and frank disclosure of all financial circumstances.
 Failure to do so can be grounds to set aside either Consent Orders or a BFA.

-- Legal Advice: Regardless of the path chosen, obtaining thorough independent legal advice is crucial to understand your rights, obligations, and the implications of the agreement you are entering into.
+- Legal Advice: Regardless of the path chosen, obtaining thorough independent legal advice is crucial to understanding your rights, obligations, and the implications of the agreement you are entering into.
 This is highly recommended for Consent Orders and absolutely mandatory for BFAs.

 The choice between Consent Orders and a BFA depends heavily on your individual circumstances, the complexity of your affairs, the level of agreement with your former partner, and your priorities regarding court oversight, privacy, and certainty.
+Consent Order vs Binding Financial Agreement (BFA)